-(posting my favorite cupcake recipe below, but feel free to use a boxed cake mix!
+(posting one of my favorite cupcake recipes below, but feel free to use a boxed cake mix!
 I usually sub out the oil for butter, the water for milk, and add an extra egg!)

 1 teaspoon baking powder

 5 large eggs

 1 cup milk - I used whole milk

 1/2 cup sour cream

 First – melt your unsalted butter and set aside to cool.
 (If it's too warm it will cook your eggs when you add it!)

 Preheat your oven to 350 degrees F. Prepare 24 muffin tins with cupcake liners.
 Set aside.

 In a large bowl, whisk together the all purpose flour, baking powder, baking soda and salt.
 Set aside.

 In a medium bowl, whisk together the sugar, eggs, vanilla extract, milk and sour cream until well combined.
 Add the cooled melted butter and whisk again until well combined.